JY2024/kitchen-keeper/README.md

 5. cd into the kitchen-keeper directory
 Running the frontend React server
 6. cd into the frontend folder
-7. Run the command "npm install --legacy-peer-deps"
+7. Run the command "npm install --legacy-peer-deps" to install dependencies
 8. Run command "npm run dev"
 9. Follow the link to see the webpage
 Running the server